vchslvsvs/Filename-List-Creator/README.md

 # What does Filename-list-creator do?

-Automatically created list of filenames contains in selected folder
+Automatically creates list of filenames contains in selected folder
 ## Installation

 Simply download .exe file from releases